 In closing, think about coming back to the question of “Why should we hire you?” at the end of the interview.
 You may pose a question to the hiring manager as the conversation wraps up, or you can reiterate your fit once again by summarizing how you can help.

 “Given what we have discussed so far, do you have any questions or concerns about my fit for this position?”

-If the answer is “No, you seem like a perfect fit,” you have confirmation that you have answered all of the interviewing manager’s questions to his satisfaction.
-If he mentions something that he sees as a gap (lack of direct experience, not enough technical background, etc.), thank him – and address the point on the spot or as part of your thank-you note after the interview.
+If the answer is, “You seem like a perfect fit,” you have confirmation that you have answered all of the interviewer's questions to their satisfaction.
+If they mention something that they see as a gap (lack of direct experience, not enough technical background, etc.), thank them — and address the point on the spot or as part of your thank-you note after the interview.